Paeonic-Development/Ark-Script/README.md

 Drop `startark.sh` to your root folder.

 ### Give permission to execute file.
 You will need to make the file executable.
-Let's assume that you have downloaded your file as file.sh, you can then run in your terminal:
+Let's assume that you have downloaded your file as startark.sh, you can then run in your terminal:
 ```ruby
 chmod +x ./startark.sh
 ```